PrasunaGunna/PrasunaGunna/README.md

--  Hi, I’m @PrasunaGunna
+-  Hi, I’m Prasuna Gunna
--  I’m a student of Andhra University
+-  Graduating in 2024 with a bachelor's degree in Electronics and Communication Engineering at Andhra University
--  I’m currently learning Python
+-  Seeking for a dynamic role to leverage my skills in a reputated organisation

 <!---
 PrasunaGunna/PrasunaGunna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.